Klathmon/Feedback.js/README.md

-Notifications.js
+Feedback.js
 ================

-A simple library for user notifications (speech, tones, and vibration)
+A simple library for user feedback (speech, tones, and vibration)

 Example usage can be found in the Example.html file.